 DuckStation Settings for Gran Turismo 2 (PS1 Emulator)

 My original PlayStation 1 (SCPH-7502) and physical copy of Gran Turismo 2 (711719723523) were still working in 2024.
-However, the emulated experience with DuckStation looks and feels amazing in 60fps 16:9 widescreen with functioning VRR at 144Hz.
+However, the emulated experience with DuckStation looks and feels amazing in 60fps 16:9 widescreen with functioning VRR at 144Hz and 2560&1440p resolution.

-DuckStation version 0.1-7371-gb2577ef8b (dev)
+DuckStation version 0.1-8773-ga1d69982f (dev)

-19th August 2024.
+22nd March 2025.
 (Download from the bottom of that page.)

-Review the hardware I’m using and the various system settings I use for Windows and my graphics driver.
+Review the hardware I’m using and the various system settings I use for Windows and my nVidia graphics driver.

 Contact me if there are any settings you want to know.